Perceval: A Software Platform for Discrete Variable Photonic Quantum Computing: in Action

 We observe a good agreement between the analytical values and the values computed with \perceval, in particular when the value of $K$ is close to 60.
 This is to be expected, since these values of $K$ are closest to the regime in which $n(m-K) \ll m$, where it has been shown \cite{shchesnovich2016universality} that $\langle P(K) \rangle$ is polynomially close to one in $n$ and $m$, and therefore a $\mathsf{poly}(n,m)$ number of samples from the Boson Sampler is enough to compute $\tilde{P}(K)$ to good precision so as to allow a reliable certification.

 As a final remark, note that \perceval can also simulate \emph{imperfect} Boson Sampling, where the imperfections integrated so far include photon loss and the possibility of multi-photon emissions.
-For further details we refer the reader to the \hyperlink{https://perceval.quandela.net/docs/}{documentation}.\footnotemark
+For further details we refer the reader to the \href{https://perceval.quandela.net/docs/}{documentation}.